sebybuga/log-monitor/README.md

    - form terminal application folder: java -jar target/logmonitor-0.0.1-SNAPSHOT.jar

 ## Usage
-   The application will read the file and generate the alerts (error and warnings) at a specified time interval (milliseconds).
+   The application acts like a microservice reading a log file and generating alerts (error and warnings) at a specified time interval (milliseconds).
    This interval can be modified using log.scheduler.fixedRate parameter from src/main/resources/application.properties file.
    Default is 30000 ms ->30 seconds.